Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles: Riesz transforms on vector bundles

-We have pointed out in Section 1 that the case when $m=2$ and $\kappa\in[0,2)$ is covered by \cite[THEOREM 4.1]{TW2004}.
-However, the method below effectively deals with this particular situation and the general one when $m>2$ and $\kappa\in[0,\frac{m}{m-1})$ simultaneously.
+We should point out that, even the result in Theorem \ref{main-thm} in the particular case when $m=2$ and hence $\kappa\in[0,2)$, is not completely covered by the main result \cite[THEOREM 4.1(ii)]{TW2004}, since we do not assume that (II.3) holds for all $t>0$ when $\kappa=0$.
+Moreover, the method employed below effectively deals with the aforementioned situation and the general case when $m>2$ and $0\leq\kappa<\frac{m}{m-1}$ simultaneously.

 In order to prove Theorem \ref{main-thm}, we need some lemmata.
-First we present the following one, which shows that a basic estimate similar to \cite[Lemma 2.1]{CoulhonDuong1999} also holds under the generalized volume doubling property (II.2). \begin{lemma} Suppose that (II.2) holds.
+First we present the following one, which shows that a fundamental estimate similar to \cite[Lemma 2.1]{CoulhonDuong1999} also holds under our generalized volume doubling property (II.2). \begin{lemma} Suppose that (II.2) holds.
 Then, for any $r\geq0$ and any $\eta>0$,